 How to Vet a Roommate Before You Sign a Lease

-A lease is one of the more serious commitments most people make with a near-stranger.
+A lease is one of the more serious commitments most people make with someone they barely know.
 You can be stuck with a roommate long after you'd happily never see them again.
 Ten minutes of reading their public posts before you sign is cheap insurance.

 Compatibility over who does the dishes is one thing — you'll sort that out talking.
 The public-posts check is for the stuff that's hard to raise over coffee and genuinely affects whether your home feels safe: